Jack Winkler

-Jack Tanner Winkler (born November 4, 1998) is an American professional baseball infielder who is a free agent.
+Jack Tanner Winkler (born November 4, 1998) is an American professional baseball second baseman in the Athletics organization.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins.
+He played college baseball for the San Francisco Dons, and was selected by the Oakland Athletics in the 10th round of the 2021 MLB draft.
+He made his MLB debut with the Marlins in 2025.

+Early life

+Winkler was born on November 4, 1998, in Littleton, Colorado.
+He attended Chatfield Senior High School and graduated as salutatorian in 2017.

-Amateur career
+College career

-A native of Littleton, Colorado, Winkler played college baseball for the University of San Francisco.
-In 2019, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
+Winkler played college baseball for the San Francisco Dons from 2018 to 2021.
+Throughout his college career, he played as an infielder.
+In 2018, Winkler played collegiate summer baseball with the New Bedford Bay Sox of the New England Collegiate Baseball League.
+In summer 2019, he played for the Wareham Gatemen of the Cape Cod Baseball League.
+In the summers of 2020 and 2021 he played for the St. Cloud Rox of the Northwoods League.

 Professional career

 Oakland Athletics

-Winkler was drafted by the Oakland Athletics in the 10th round, with the 308th overall selection, of the 2021 Major League Baseball draft.
-He split his first professional season between the rookie-level Arizona Complex League Athletics and Single-A Stockton Ports, hitting .191 in 24 total games.
+Winkler was selected 308th overall by the Oakland Athletics in the 10th round of the 2021 MLB draft.
+He split his first professional season between the Rookie-level Arizona Complex League Athletics and Single-A Stockton Ports, hitting .191 in 24 total games.

 Winkler spent the 2022 season with the High-A Lansing Lugnuts, batting .267/.355/.379 with four home runs, 25 RBI, and four stolen bases across 60 appearances.

-Winkler split the 2023 campaign between Lansing and the Double-A Midland RockHounds.
+Winkler split the 2023 season between the Lugnuts and the Double-A Midland RockHounds.
 In 117 appearances for the two affiliates, he slashed a combined .245/.331/.359 with seven home runs, 58 RBI, and 22 stolen bases.
-Winkler returned to Midland for the 2024 season, making 127 appearances and hitting .223/.310/.345 with eight home runs, 57 RBI, and 28 stolen bases.
+Winkler returned to the RockHounds for the 2024 season, making 127 appearances and hitting .223/.310/.345 with eight home runs, 57 RBI, and 28 stolen bases.